SolutionsLogicielsBreton/Control4-Zigbee2MQTT/README.md

 2. Follow the documentation in the documentation tab of the driver in Composer Pro to configure it properly.

-3. Once properly connected download and add the device drivers you need from this repository [`/drivers`](https://github.com/SolutionsLogicielsBreton/Control4-Zigbee2MQTT/tree/main/drivers)
+3. Once properly connected, download and add the device drivers to your project from [`/drivers`](https://github.com/SolutionsLogicielsBreton/Control4-Zigbee2MQTT/tree/main/drivers)